Best Rooftop Bars in Edinburgh: Drinks, Dates & Castle Views

 This article has links to products and services we love, which we may make commission from.

-Whether you are browsing for romantic date ideas, for cocktails with pals, special occasion drinks or city views, this guide recommends the best bars in Edinburgh with rooftops and includes details on what they offer.
+Whether you are browsing for romantic date ideas, cocktails with pals, special occasion drinks or city views, this guide recommends the best bars in Edinburgh with rooftops and includes details on what they offer.

-Looking around Scotland’s capital you might be surprised to see that while the layered spires and roofs are interesting, they aren’t actually that tall!
+Looking around Scotland’s capital, you might be surprised to see that while the layered spires and roofs are interesting, they aren’t actually that tall!

 Since the city has kept natural heritage at the heart of planning, you won’t find skyscrapers like in London, in fact many of Edinburgh’s coolest bars are underground and in basements!